15 Tips on How to Rock a Small PPC Budget

 8. Aim for Competition

-Use the portfolio bid strategies settings to always beat main competitors with ‘target outranking share’ option.
+Use the portfolio bid strategies settings to gain an edge over competitors with the Target outranking share option.

 You create a rule by adding the domain to outrank, percentage of the time to outrank, and the max bid.